-The vital part they play includes enforcing and amalgamating authority.
-Guiding player appeals is also one of the roles of officials in badminton.
+The vital part played by the officials of badminton, includes enforcing and amalgamating authority.
+Guiding player appeals is also part of the roles and responsibilities of officials in badminton.

 You will see them directing rule verdicts during international tournaments.
-Their roles also extend to authorizing competitive championships and elite televised events.
+Their roles also extend to authorising competitive championships and elite televised events.

 There are many responsibilities of an umpire in badminton.
 But, umpires have one main focus.
 That is the close monitoring and governance of all sporting activities on the court.